viraldevpb/Farmer-Auction/README.md

-# Farm-Auction
+# Farmer Auction
 A web application to let farmer auction their crop online.

 ## Stakeholders:
-Buyer, Administrator and Seller (farmer) .
+Buyer, Administrator and Seller (farmer).

 ## User:
 User needs to register and create an account to bid for various crops listed on the website.
 Each crop has an allotted